Biden announces hundreds of millions in new security aid for Ukraine following Zelensky's speech - KESQ

 Biden announces hundreds of millions in new security aid for Ukraine following Zelensky’s speech

-President Joe Biden on Wednesday announced an additional $800 million in security assistance to Ukraine, bringing the total to $1 billion announced in just the last week.
+President Joe Biden on Wednesday announced an additional $800 million in security assistance to Ukraine as he sought to answer his Ukrainian counterpart’s impassioned call for help and leadership delivered to Congress earlier in the day.

-“The world is united in our support for Ukraine and our determination to make (Russian President Vladimir) Putin pay a very heavy price,” Biden said.
+“The world is united in our support for Ukraine and our determination to make (Russian President Vladimir) Putin pay a very heavy price,” Biden said before signing a presidential memorandum at the White House to deliver the military assistance.
 “America is leading this effort, together with our allies and partners, providing an enormous level of security and humanitarian assistance that we’re adding to today and we’re going to continue to do more in the days and weeks ahead.”

+The new details about the US’ military assistance to Ukraine comes hours after Ukraine’s President, Volodymyr Zelensky, addressed US members of Congress, renewing his calls for more assistance as his homeland continues to battle Russian military’s invasion.

+Biden, in his remarks on Wednesday, attempted to level with Americans about the long road ahead in the war.

+The US will specifically provide Switchblade drones to Ukraine, two sources familiar with the matter told CNN.
+The small, portable, so-called kamikaze drones carry warheads and detonate on impact.
+The smallest model can hit a target up to 6 miles away, according to the company that produces the drones, AeroVironment.
+It’s unclear which model the US will send to Ukraine.

+The Switchblade drones were added to Ukraine’s extensive list of requested military and technological assistance after Ukrainian officials consulted with congressional partners over the weekend on a draft of the list.

-The package of military assistance will include anti-tank missiles and more of the defensive weapons that the US has already been providing, including Javelin anti-tank and Stinger anti-aircraft missiles, officials familiar with the plans said.
-The assistance, however, will stop short of the no-fly zone or fighter jets that Ukrainian President Volodymyr Zelensky has said are necessary to sustain Ukraine’s fight against Russia.
+The assistance stops short of the no-fly zone or fighter jets that Zelensky has said are necessary to sustain Ukraine’s fight against Russia.

 The $800 million in security assistance comes from the massive spending bill the President signed into law on Tuesday, which includes $13.6 billion total in new aid to Ukraine.

-Note: This story has been updated with additional reporting on Wednesday.